 5. Important Features: Wind Resistance and Simmer Control

 Regardless of where you’re camping, wind can be a major meal-killer.
 If your stove isn’t protected on even a moderately gusty day, it’ll be difficult to get consistent power to cook your food evenly and efficiently (and strong gusts can put the flame out completely).
 To help, look for stoves that come equipped with wind shields along three sides to protect the burner.
 That said, if your ideal stove doesn’t come with built-in protection, it’s easy to improvise a makeshift barrier, or you can purchase one separately.
-To be sure, windscreens aren’t a cure-all—strong gusts can often whip around unpredictably in every direction—but combined with a decent camp set-up in a protected area, you should be able to get a relatively stable flame.
+To be sure, windscreens aren’t a cure-all—strong gusts can often whip around unpredictably in every direction—but combined with a decent camp setup in a protected area, you should be able to get a relatively stable flame.

 Another important feature to consider is simmering ability.
 Boiling water quickly at high heat is important, but most meals aren’t cooked that way.
 For foods that require a little more finesse (think sauces and soups), you’ll want to make sure your stove has effective simmer control, or the ability to provide even heat and precise flame control at a low setting.
 Good simmer performance isn’t something found on a spec sheet, but high-end models will typically perform better in these conditions.
-For example, the Camp Chef Everest ($130) has excellent simmer control, while budget stoves like the Coleman Classic ($44) struggle.
+For example, the Camp Chef Everest 2X ($190) has excellent simmer control, while budget stoves like the Coleman Classic (around $60) struggle.
 Having a good windscreen will also help keep the flame lit if you’re running the heat on low.
-The main takeaway: if you’re willing to spend up, your camp stove can perform almost as well as your cooktop at home.
+The main takeaway: If you’re willing to spend up, your camp stove can perform almost as well as your cooktop at home.

 6. Is Push-Button Ignition Worth It?